wechange-eg/cosinnus-devops/README.md

 This will set up a local development envirenment, getting you ready to work on wechange and all its internal apps.

-Note: Wechange still runs on Python 2.7.15 using Django 1.8, but we are in the process of upgrading to Python 3 and Django >= 2.0!

 ### Install PostgresSql